 (e) Payment of the LLIS Application Fee to ERCOT as described in paragraph (3).

+(f) For any FRL requesting interconnection, the Load shall submit all relevant information about its control systems and method for monitoring transmission system conditions and contingencies in real time.

 (2) The interconnecting Transmission Service Provider (TSP) shall submit the information described in paragraphs (1)(a) through (1)(d) above on behalf of the Interconnecting Large Load Entity (ILLE).

 (3) The ILLE shall pay to ERCOT the LLIS Application Fee, as described in the ERCOT Fee Schedule prior to the commencement of the LLIS.
 The interconnecting TSP, RE, or IE may choose to submit this fee to ERCOT on the behalf of the ILLE.
 Payment of the ERCOT LLIS Application Fee shall not affect the independent responsibility of the ILLE to pay for interconnection studies conducted by the interconnecting TSP or for any DSP studies.